slogvo/longvoct/README.md

 # Hi 👋 My name is Võ Long from UIT

-## Front-end web developer

-A year ago, I started learning to code, focusing on front-end development.
+Not long ago, I started learning to code, focusing on front-end development.
 This was not completely new to me, as I’ve been doing this learning to code thing for a few years now.
 Most of the time it was something that I did for fun.

 - ✉️  You can contact me at [volonglqd@gmail.com](mailto:volonglqd@gmail.com)